SAng/tinyApp/README.md

 ## Getting Started

--Install all dependencies (use npm install)
+- Install all dependencies (use npm install)
--Run the development web server using 'node express_server.js'.
+- Run the development web server using 'node express_server.js'.
--Default port is 8000
+- Default port is 8000